the-dsvolk/text-to-video/MANUAL_TESTING.md

-# Manual Testing Guide for BentoML Text-to-Video Service
+# Manual Testing Guide for BentoML Text-to-Video Service (Mochi-1)

-This guide contains only verified working commands for testing the BentoML service container on a GPU machine.
+This guide contains verified working commands for testing the BentoML service with Mochi-1 model on a GPU machine.

 ## Prerequisites
 - SSH access to GPU machine with NVIDIA drivers and Docker installed
 - Docker with GPU support configured
+- **MINIMUM**: 24GB VRAM GPU (e.g., RTX 4090, A6000, V100 32GB)
+- **RECOMMENDED**: 2× GPUs with 12GB+ VRAM each

 ## 1. Pull Container Image ✅ WORKING